-An employee who loses coverage under this Section may be eligible to elect COBRA continuation of coverage if he or she is no longer eligible to pay premiums directly to the ACTTC's payroll division.
+An employee who loses coverage under this Section may be eligible to elect COBRA continuation of coverage if they are no longer eligible to pay premiums directly to the ACTTC's payroll division.

 The failure to pay premiums or the election to lapse or cancel coverage are not COBRA qualifying events.